rtarfa/duckduckjump/README.md

-# created by Raneem Tarfa and Natasha Marakov
+# created by Raneem Tarfa and Natasha Makarova
+# uses gamebox by Luther Tychonievich